Verizon has been upgrading to a more advanced voice mail system nationwide.

 Dedham Campus – July 8, 2014

-On Tuesday, July 8, 2014, Northeastern will work with Verizon to switch over the Dedham campus (all 781.328.XXXX phone numbers) to the new system.
+On Tuesday, July 8, 2014, Northeastern worked with Verizon to switch over the Dedham campus (all 781.328.XXXX phone numbers) to the new system.

 This FAQ page will be updated regularly during the upgrades to the new system.